-- Section 4-Addressing Energy Equity and Environmental Justice presents the potential impacts of proposed code changes on disproportionately impacted populations (DIPs), as well as a summary of research and engagement methods. - Section 5 Proposed Revisions to Code Language concludes the report with specific recommendations with strikeout (deletions) and underlined (additions) language for the Standards, Reference Appendices, and Alternative Calculation Method (ACM) Reference Manual.
-Generalized proposed revisions to sections are included for the Compliance Manual and compliance forms. - Section 6 Bibliography lists the resources that the Statewide CASE Team used when developing this report. - Appendix A: Statewide Savings Methodology presents the methodology and assumptions used to calculate statewide energy impacts. - Appendix B: Embedded Electricity in Water Methodology presents the methodology and assumptions used to calculate the electricity embedded in water use (e.g., electricity used to draw, move, or treat water) and the energy savings resulting from reduced water use. - Appendix C: California Building Energy Code Compliance (CBECC) Software Specification presents relevant proposed changes to the compliance software if any. - Appendix D: Environmental Analysis presents the methodologies and assumptions used to calculate impacts on GHG emissions and water use and quality. - Appendix E: Discussion of Impacts of Compliance Process on Market Actors presents how the recommended compliance process could impact identified market actors. - Appendix F: Summary of Stakeholder Engagement documents the efforts made to engage and collaborate with market actors and experts. - Appendix G: Energy Cost Savings in Nominal Dollars presents LSC savings over the period of analysis in nominal dollars. - Appendix H: Description of Existing Building Prototype presents details on the prototype used for modeling alteration savings.
+- Section 2 Addressing Energy Equity and Environmental Justice presents the potential impacts of proposed code changes on disproportionately impacted populations (DIPs), as well as a summary of research and engagement methods. - Section 5 Proposed Revisions to Code Language concludes the report with specific recommendations with strikeout (deletions) and underlined (additions) language for the Standards, Reference Appendices, and Alternative Calculation Method (ACM) Reference Manual.
+Generalized proposed revisions to sections are included for the Compliance Manual and compliance forms. - Section 6 Bibliography lists the resources that the Statewide CASE Team used when developing this report. - Appendix A: Statewide Savings Methodology presents the methodology and assumptions used to calculate statewide energy impacts. - Appendix B: Embedded Electricity in Water Methodology presents the methodology and assumptions used to calculate the electricity embedded in water use (e.g., electricity used to draw, move, or treat water) and the energy savings resulting from reduced water use. - Appendix C: California Building Energy Code Compliance (CBECC) Software Specification presents relevant proposed changes to the compliance software if any. - Appendix D: Environmental Analysis presents the methodologies and assumptions used to calculate impacts on GHG emissions and water use and quality.

+- Appendix E: Discussion of Impacts of Compliance Process on Market Actors presents how the recommended compliance process could impact identified market actors. - Appendix F: Summary of Stakeholder Engagement documents the efforts made to engage and collaborate with market actors and experts. - Appendix G: Energy Cost Savings in Nominal Dollars presents LSC savings over the period of analysis in nominal dollars. - Appendix H: Description of Existing Building Prototype presents details on the prototype used for modeling alteration savings. - Appendix I: Cost-Effectiveness Results with Heat Pump Space Heating presents cost-effectiveness analysis using a heat pump space heater baseline.